 The Utah Jazz have a young core that’s quietly making strides.
 Let’s dive into what makes them stand out.

-Walker Kessler is more than just a shot-blocker.
-His elite verticality and precise timing on rotations make him a defensive anchor.
-He communicates well, directing the defense like a seasoned vet.
+Walker Kessler is more than just a shot-blocker, his elite verticality and precise timing on rotations make him a defensive anchor.
+He’s got great communication skills too, directing the defense like a seasoned vet.
+That’s the part that separates him.

 Looking ahead, each player has specific milestones to hit.
 Kessler needs to expand his offensive game.
 George must continue to reduce turnovers.